MetaDocencia/NASA_TOPS-OS101-2026/Module_1/Lesson_5/M1_L5_readme.md

 **04/04**

-Which item is NOT one of the four steps to open science that anyone can take?
+Which item is NOT one of the three steps to open science that anyone can take?

-Select all that apply.

-- Engage with underrepresented communities to ensure  science encourages a more equitable, impactful, and positive future.
+Select an option below:

-- Ask colleagues about open science activities, and award credit for them in evaluations.
+A. Ask colleagues about open science activities, and award credit for them in evaluations.
-- Think about all the different types of reviews you are involved with, and how to improve them with a goal of openness.
+B. Think about all the different types of reviews you are involved with, and how to improve them with a goal of openness.
-- Create a new journal that requires an expensive subscription to read.
+C. Create a new journal that requires an expensive subscription to read.
-- Keep seeking best practices for open science, and develop plans to be more open in your science or research.
+D. Keep seeking best practices for open science, and develop plans to be more open in your science or research.

 ## The Ethos of the Open Science Summary